verekia/js-stack-from-scratch/tutorial/5-client-webpack-react-2/README.md

-# 7 - Express Server and Webpack Client
+# 5 - Client App with Webpack and React

 ## Structure of our app